KDE/digikam-doc/left_sidebar/labels_view.rst

     The digiKam Image Quality Scan Basic Factors View

 The **Basic Factors** method uses four basic factors to rate each image: **Blur, Noise, Exposure, and Compression**.
 Using basic factors, however, requires fine-tuning by the user and it does not include any assessment of the aesthetic value of the image.
+Un-checking all four options in **Basic Factors** mode renders the Image Quality Scanner functionally useless.